Programme components - Master of Science (MSc) in Mathematical Sciences 2 years

 The form of assessment for courses included in the programme description is described below each course.
 Assessment may consist of an examination (oral or in writing), midterm tests, exercises and/or project work.

-There are five programme options in the Master's programme: Algebra, Analysis, Topology, Applied Mathematics and Statistics.
 Both pure and applied specializations are offered in all the programme options.
 The various programme options and the specializations each have their own academic content.
 Common to all the specializations is a depth requirement and a breadth (scope) requirement.

 The depth requirement applies to the Master's and Bachelor's degree programme as a whole.
 Four courses in the programme option are required, of 7.5 credits each.
 These are specified for each specialization in 3.10.5.
 The courses must be at Master's level (that is, second-degree courses; in addition, the course TMA4145 may be included in the Master's degree programme).
 It is possible, and often desirable, to take one or more of the courses for the depth requirement in the Bachelor's degree programme.